RubixML/ML/docs/cross-validation.md

 | [Leave P Out](cross-validation/leave-p-out.md) | Full | ● |
 | [Monte Carlo](cross-validation/monte-carlo.md) | Partial | ● |

 For example, the K Fold validator automatically selects one of k *folds* of the dataset to use as a validation set and then uses the rest of the folds to train the learner.
 It will do this until the learner is trained and tested on every sample in the dataset at least once.
-To begin cross validation, pass an untrained learner, a labeled dataset, and the chosen validation metric to the Validator's `test()` method.
+The final score is then an average of the k validation scores returned by each test.
+To begin, pass an untrained [Learner](learner.md), a [Labeled](datasets/labeled.md) dataset, and the chosen validation metric to the validator's `test()` method.

 ```php
 use Rubix\ML\CrossValidation\KFold;